White-Label/JavaScript-SDK/README.md

 ## Tests

+Before running any tests you need to provide your White Label Client ID.
+Copy `public/secrets_example.js` to `public/secrets.js` and fill in your `CLIENT_ID`.

 Run tests with `npm test`.
 All tests are located in `test/` and are run with mocha and tested in phantomjs. `test/test.html` can be opened in the browser to run the tests againt that specific browser.

 ## Documentation